Malaysia: Languages

 English remains an active second language, with its use allowed for some official purposes under the National Language Act of 1967.
-In Sarawak, English is an official state language alongside Malaysian.
+In Sarawak, English is an official state language alongside Malay.
 Historically, English was the de facto administrative language; Malay became predominant after the 1969 race riots (13 May incident).
 Malaysian English, also known as Malaysian Standard English, is a form of English derived from British English.
 Malaysian English is widely used in business, along with Manglish, which is a colloquial form of English with heavy Malay, Chinese, and Tamil influences.
 The government discourages the use of non-standard Malay but has no power to issue compounds or fines to those who use what is perceived as improper Malay on their advertisements.

+Malaysia is also home to 111 living indigenous languages.
 Many other languages are used in Malaysia, which contains speakers of 137 living languages.
 Peninsular Malaysia contains speakers of 41 of these languages.
 The native tribes of East Malaysia have their own languages which are related to, but easily distinguishable from, Malay.
 Iban is the main tribal language in Sarawak while Dusunic and Kadazan languages are spoken by the natives in Sabah.
 Chinese Malaysians predominantly speak Chinese dialects from the southern part of China.
 The more common Chinese varieties in the country are Mandarin, Cantonese, Hokkien, and so on.
 The Tamil language is used predominantly by the majority of Malaysian Indians.
 A small number of Malaysians have European ancestry and speak creole languages, such as the Portuguese-based Malaccan Creoles, and the Spanish-based Chavacano language.

 Health

 Malaysia operates an efficient and widespread two-tier healthcare system, consisting of a universal healthcare system and a co-existing private healthcare system; provided by highly subsidized healthcare through its extensive network of public hospitals and clinics.
-The Ministry of Health (MOH) is the main provider of healthcare services to the country's population.
+The Ministry of Health is the main provider of healthcare services to the country's population.
 Malaysia's healthcare system is considered to be among the most developed in Asia, which contributes to its thriving medical tourism industry.

 Malaysia spent 3.83% of its GDP on healthcare in 2019.
 In 2020, the overall life expectancy in Malaysia at birth was 76 years (74 years for males and 78 years for females), and it had an infant mortality rate of 7 deaths per 1000 births.
 Malaysia had a total fertility rate of 2.0 in 2020, which is just below the replacement level of 2.1.
 In 2020, the country's crude birth rate was 16 per 1000 people, and the crude death rate was 5 per 1000 people.

-In 2021, the principal cause of death among Malaysian adults was coronary artery disease, representing 17% of the medically certified deaths in 2020—being followed by pneumonia; which accounted for 11% of the deaths.
+In 2021, the principal cause of death among Malaysian adults was coronary artery disease, representing 17% of the medically certified deaths in 2020 – being followed by pneumonia; which accounted for 11% of the deaths.
 Transport accidents are considered a major health hazard, as Malaysia, relative to its population, has one of the highest traffic fatality rates in the world.
 Smoking is also considered a major health issue across the country.